Skip to content

 Make-Ahead: You can make this soup up to 1 day ahead of time.

-How to Reheat: To reheat the soup, simply add your desired portion to a small saucepot and heat over low heat until hot.
+How to Reheat: To reheat the soup, add your desired portion to a small saucepot and heat over low heat until hot.
 You can add your desired portion to a microwave-safe bowl and heat until hot.

 Chef Billy Parisi